-Gitlab CI/CD allows for automation and execution of workflows based on pushes, merge requests and other trigger events on your git repository.
-In order to control eccenca Corporate Memory instances from within Gitlab CI/CD based workflows, you need to provide cmemc as well as credentials for your instance to the Gitlab CI/CD pipeline.
+Gitlab CI/CD allows for the automation and execution of workflows based on pushes, merge requests and other trigger events to your git repository.
+In order to control eccenca Corporate Memory instances from within Gitlab CI/CD based workflows you need to provide cmemc and the credentials for your instance to the Gitlab CI/CD pipeline.

-In order to use cmemc in Gitlab piplines, you can use the cmemc docker image.
+In order to use cmemc in Gitlab pipelines you can use the cmemc docker image.

 test: image: name: docker-registry.eccenca.com/eccenca-cmemc:latest entrypoint: [""] script: - cmemc --version

-Adding this to your pipeline description, will provide a cmemc command which can be used in the workflow step.
+Adding the above to your pipeline description will provide a cmemc command which can be used in the workflow step.